 Many Renaissance Festival village ensemble stock characters are like this.
 There's a ratcatcher who's almost never seen actually catching any rats, the highwayman who almost never robs anybody, and of course pirates and privateers who are there on shore leave and don't actually loot or plunder (though of course they may sing about such things).

-Darkly amusingly averted in one Onion story, about people being drawn and quartered at a Renaissance Festival.
+Darkly averted in one Onion story, about people being drawn and quartered at a Renaissance Festival.

 According to Sax and Violins, the band Talking Heads are "criminals that never broke no laws".

 So-called "famous for being famous" celebrities.

-In older fiction involving air travel, airline stewardesses are often shown panicking and/or fulfilling a Distressed Damsel role in a crisis, presumably because the writers had taken their "beaming glorified cocktail waitress" get-ups at face value.
-In fact, flight attendants were always trained, clear-headed professionals, who would immediately take action to maximize air passengers' safety during an emergency.
+In older fiction involving air travel, airline stewardesses are often shown panicking and/or fulfilling a Distressed Damsel role in a crisis (presumably because the writers had taken their "beaming glorified cocktail waitress" get-ups at face value) when flight attendants are in fact trained, clear-headed professionals who would immediately take action to maximize air passengers' safety during an emergency.
 Hiring pretty young ladies and having them serve coffee and flirt with businessmen was just the early airlines' way of making their presence less alarming to travelers, who might otherwise be scared off by speeches about what to do in the event of a crash.

 On several video game sites, it's often joked that so many so-called "gamers" spend more time discussing and arguing about games online than actually playing them.

 The popular stereotype of the "artist" who just sits in the coffee shop "waiting for inspiration" and complains about how hard it is to be an artist.
 It happens sometimes, but bonus points go for wearing turtlenecks and/or berets.

 At the time when Spain was a great empire going from the Iberic peninsula to America and the Phillipines you could be a pirate if you were French, English, or just not Spanish approved and went to one of the ports of New Spain to sell things like shirts and scissors.
 You didn't have to kill, rape or steal anything, just defying Spain's commercial monopoly was enough.
 Sure, there were the people that made their living raiding cargo from Spanish ships, but those didn't pass everyday.